Fabio-A-Sa/Y2S1-LabTesteSoftware/GitCommands.md

 $ git status                                                    # To see a list with all files tracked and untracked
 $ git status -s                                                 # To see a summarized list with deleted and modified files

-$ git checkout -- fileName                                      # To revert changes in a single file
-$ git checkout --hard                                           # To reset non-saved modifications in all files
-$ git reset HEAD fileName                                       # To unstage a single file
-$ git reset                                                     # To unstage all staged files
-$ git reset --hard commitID                                     # To revert changes too
-$ git reset commitID                                            # To revert changes too
 ```

 ### 2.3 - Merge